leila-alhemali/leila-alhemali/README.md

 <h1>  Hi, I'm Leila 🏂 🏊‍♀️  </h1>

-The world is really big and coding gave me my place in it.
-I love tech because it gives me access to this whole big world.
+I love tech because it gives me access to the whole big, bright world.
 Being an engineer, building things, is the more fun than I ever imagined.
-It's doing science and art AT THE SAME TIME.
+It's doing science & art AT THE SAME TIME.

 I'll never learn everything about this topic and that fires me up.